-- INFERTILITY services.
-Covered services include medically necessary care for the diagnosis and treatment of infertility including, but not limited to, ovulation induction, intrauterine insemination, in-vitro fertilization (IVF), uterine embryo lavage, embryo transfer, gamete intra-fallopian transfer (GIFT), zygote intra-fallopian transfer (ZIFT) and low tubal ovum transfer.
-Covered infertility treatment or procedures must be performed at facilities that conform to the standards and guidelines developed by the American Society of Reproductive Medicine or the Society of Reproductive Endocrinology and Infertility. - Nutritional counseling.
+- 1. experiencing infertility; or - 2. unable to achieve a pregnancy as an individual or with a partner because the individual or couple does not have the necessary gametes to achieve a pregnancy. - Nutritional counseling.
 Up to three visits per covered person per Calendar Year for individualized nutritional evaluation and counseling by a registered dietitian. - Mental health services.
 Outpatient services for the treatment of "mental or nervous conditions" as defined in the most recent edition of the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders.
 Conditions that meet such definition will be covered to the same extent as the medical/surgical coverage described in the Plan Document.
 To the "same extent" means that the same number of visits, days and copays that apply to other outpatient specialty treatments and/or inpatient hospital stays will also apply to the treatment of mental or nervous conditions.